skip to Main Content

 Note that it’s best to have a blog on a specific niche.
 For example, FreelancerKenya is a blog that helps Kenyans earn money online.
 So I ensure my posts here are geared towards that niche.
 If you don’t know what profitable niches are, do a Google search on profitable niches and get ideas on what you’d love to blog about.

+The writing skill is a goldmine.
+There’s so much you can do for yourself and others using that skill.
 Remember to always create your own ebooks, training material (if you want to train people), social media marketing posts and even your autobiography among others.

 Don’t put limits on yourself.
 Writing is a great profession.
 Strive and pray to even one day become a millionaire book author!
 Read about how J.K.
 Rowling, Jeffrey Archer, Sidney Sheldon and others made it and start pushing your writing up the scale.